getty-zig/getty.so/pages/guide/interfaces.md

 ## What is a Getty Interface?

 A __Getty interface__ is just a function, and its constraints are specified as a parameter list.
-For example, the following interface requires three associated types and one method from its implementations:
+For example, the following interface requires three associated types and one method from its implementations.

 {% label Zig code %}
 {% highlight zig %}